0x0funky/audioghost-ai/README.md

 ## Features

 - 🎯 **Text-Guided Separation** - Describe what you want to extract: "vocals", "drums", "a dog barking"
+- 🎬 **Video Upload Support** - Upload videos and extract/remove audio sources (audio extraction only, not vision-based)
 - 🚀 **Memory Optimized** - Lite mode reduces VRAM from ~11GB to ~4GB
 - 🎨 **Modern UI** - Glassmorphism design with waveform visualization
 - ⚡ **Real-time Progress** - Track separation progress in real-time